hewner/CSSEGuide/README.md

 SE includes a lot of really useful skills that a very handly in software development.
 CS has a lot of really cool topics that will expand the way you think about programming.
 If I could require everybody to take both of them, I would.
-But that would mean to many credits.
+But that would mean too many credits.

 So if you have other weird things you want to do - you might have to